Khalique13/dvsd_pe_sky130/README.md

 ## OpenLane

 OpenLane is an automated RTL to GDSII flow based on several components including OpenROAD, Yosys, Magic, Netgen, Fault and custom methodology scripts for design exploration and optimization.
-For more information visit [here](https://openlane.readthedocs.io/)
+For more information check [here](https://openlane.readthedocs.io/)

 ### Installation